-During my many years on this oasis island of Ibiza, I've amassed a huge photograph library of rare black-and-white and colour high-quality images of the island's talented artists, special characters, landscapes, countryside, seascapes, and sunsets.
-There is also a unique selection of pictures focused on the traditional way of life of the gentle Ibiicanco folk of the land - wearing age-old traditional dress, tilling their precious land, and tendering their livestock, images which cannot be captured again because that golden era of this ancestral way of life have now disappeared, for good.
+During my many years of living on this captivating island of Ibiza, I have amassed a photograph library of high-quality rare and unique black-and-white and colour images of the island's talented artists, distinctive characters, landscapes, countryside, wildflowers, trees, almond blossam, animals, houses, churches, folk dancing, fiestas, seascapes, and sunsets.
+I have also captured an exclusive selection of photographs focused on the traditional way of life of the gentle (eivissa pagésos - pagesé) folk of the land - wearing age-old traditional dress, tilling their precious land, and tendering to their livestock, these are now unique photograph images which cannot be captured ever again because that past golden era of a former inherited way of life have now disappeared from the island, for good.

-In late October 1982 I began a daily routine in which the mornings were devoted to office business duties and during the afternoons were dedicated to exploring the ever-enigmatic Ibizan countryside.
-I was accompanied in the latter with my two trusty Nikon cameras along with an assortment of top-quality Nikon lenses packed into my study Billingham canvas bag which sat next to me on the passenger seat of my Ford.
-My titanium Nikon F was loaded with Ilford Professional 100asa black-and-white negative film, and my Nikon F3 contained Kodachrome 25asa or 64asa or else Fujichrome Velvia 50asa colour deiapositive slide film.
+In late October 1982 I began a daily routine in which mornings were devoted to office duties and the afternoons were dedicated to exploring the ever-enigmatic Ibizan countryside.
+I was accompanied with two trusty Nikon cameras along with an assortment of top-quality Nikon lenses packed into my study Billingham canvas bag which sat next to me on the front passenger seat of my Ford.
+My titanium Nikon F was loaded with Ilford Professional 100 black-and-white negative film, and my Nikon F3 held Kodachrome 25 or 64 or else Fujichrome Velvia 50 colour deiapositive film.

-I strayed far from the beaten track, venturing deep into the island's hinterland in search of unpedictable eye-catching scenes of the island's authentic rural way of life.
-I attended annual village fiestas to secure photographs of Ibiza's distinctive folk danncing (ball pagès), my favourite three annual fiestas scheduled to be held at Sant Vicente de sa Cala (5th April), Sant Joan de Labritja (24th June) and Sant Llorenç de Balàfia (10th August).
+I strayed far from the beaten track, venturing deep into the island's hinterland in search of unpedictable eye-catching pictures of the island's authentic rural way of life.
+I attended annual village fiestas to secure photographs of Ibiza's distinctive folk danncing (ball pagès), especially my favourite three fiestas scheduled to be held annually at Sant Vicente de sa Cala (5th April), Sant Joan de Labritja (24th June) and Sant Llorenç de Balàfia (10th August).

-I was indeed fortunate to be able to captures the spectacular light of landscapes, seascapes and sunsets at specific times of day and of the year, and especially privileged to circulate calmly, almost unnoticed, amongst the rural folk as I recorded on film their treasured customs and folkways.
+I was indeed fortunate to catch the spectacular light of landscapes, seascapes and sunsets at specific times of day and of the year, and especially privileged to circulate calmly, almost unnoticed, amongst the rural folk as I recorded on film their treasured customs and folkways.

-A special invitation came my way on Tuesday 15th January 1991 - to attend the annual pig-slaughtering (sa matançe des porc) feast at Can Mestre, Sant Antoni de Portmany.
-This involved mingling with a deeply rooted Ibicenco family from dawn to dusk and beyond, celebrating the annual ceremony that would yield two emmblematic delicacies: sobrassada (paprika cured sauage) and botifarra (blood sausage, like black pudding) - vital winter sustenance which would feed the family throghout the long months ahead.
+Tuesday 15th January 1991, a special invitation came my way to attend and photograph throughtout the day's event a winter pig-slaughtering (sa matançe des porc) feast at Can Mestre, in the countryside of Sant Antoni de Portmany.
+This involved mingling with a deeply rooted (Ibicencos autóctonos) family from dawn to dusk and beyond, celebrating the annual ceremony that would yield two emmblematic delicacies: sobrassada (paprika cured sauage) and botifarra (blood sausage, like black pudding) - vital winter sustenance which would feed the family throghout the long months ahead.

-At the turn of the millennium I invested in a Nikon SF-200 Auto Slide Feeder diapositive slide and negative film scanner and set about choosing and carefully scanning a wide variety of rare and unique images, black-and-white and colour, with a view to making a final selection for a dual-language (English / Spanish) picture book.
+At the turn of the millennium I invested in a Nikon SF-200 Auto Slide Feeder diapositive slide and negative film scanner and set about choosing to carefully scan and digitalize a wide variety of rare and unique images, black-and-white and colour, with a view to making a final selection for a forthcoming dual-language (English / Spanish) Ibiza Picture Book.

-In this section of our website there are nine sub-sectons, each containing numbered photographic images, Eivissa Pagesés (Ibicenco Countrywomen), Eivissa Pagésos (Ibicenco Farmers), Eivissa Ball Pagès (Folk Dancing), Eivissa Campo (Countryside), Eivissa Mar (Sea and Coastline), Eivissa Es Vedrá (Iconic Rock), Eivissa Iglesisa (Rual Churches), Eivissa Posta de Sol (Sunsets), and Eivissa Ses Matançe des Porc (Pig-Slaughtering Ceremony).
-A tenth section, Eivissa Miscellabeous, features numbered photographic images which will be regularly updated, offering a continuous selection of rare and unigue photograph prints for sale.
+In the black-and-white and colour photgraph sections there are nine sub-sectons, each containing numbered photographic images: Eivissa Pagesés (Ibicenco Countrywomen), Eivissa Pagésos (Ibicenco Farmers), Eivissa Ball Pagès (Folk Dancing), Eivissa Campo (Countryside), Eivissa Mar (Sea and Coastline), Eivissa Es Vedrá (Iconic Rock), Eivissa Iglesisa (Rual Churches), Eivissa Posta de Sol (Sunsets), and Eivissa Ses Matançe des Porc (Pig-Slaughtering Ceremony).
+The tenth black-and-white and colour sections: Eivissa Miscellabeous, features a wide-ranging selection of numbered images which will be regularly updated, offering a continuous range of rare and unigue photograph durable prints for sale.

-In the mid-1990s I was busy scanning images one morning at my central Sant Antoni office, when our 'Anthropology' columnist, Kirk W Huffman, came in to send a fax and said, "Hardy, your problem is you store and hide away this important work when it should be out there for people to see."
-But this was prior to the worldwide web, and the time still wasn't right as most of the images were unpreared, and in any case, I was in no rush.
-The colour diapositive slides and black-and-white negative films weren't perishable and safely stored, and they would eventually come into their own in years to come.
-My images are now ready, I am happy to say, and the time has eventually arrived for them to be published online - 'out there for people to see and appreciate there images.'
+I was busy scanning images one morning at my central Sant Antoni office, when our 'An Anthropological View' columnist, Kirk W Huffman, came in and commented, "Hardy, your problem is you store and hide away this important work when it should be out there for people to see."
+But this was at the beginning of the world-wide-web superhighway, and the time still wasn't right, as most of my images were unpreared, and in any case, I was in no rush.
+The colour diapositives and black-and-white negative films weren't perishable and were safely stored, and they would eventually come into their own in years to come.
+My rare and unique photograph images are now ready, I am happy to say, and the time has finally arrived for them to be published online - 'out there for people to see and appreciate there images.'

-I have chosen to a selection of three print sizes and a choice of four types of high-quality durable print papers, as laid out in the detailed individual price table below for each photograph.
+Materials matter when it comes to art and photograph prints.
+I have chosen to offer a selection of three photgraph print sizes with a choice of three types of high-quality photographic durable print papers.

-I believe anyone who purchases an original 'Ibiza History Culture' high-quality photograph durable print is getting more than a picture of outstanding documentary and aesthetic importance but is also acquiring a unique investment of a photographic fine-art piece.
+I believe anyone who buys an original 'Ibiza History Culture' high-quality photograph durable print is getting more than a picture of outstanding documentary and aesthetic importance; they are also acquiring a unique investment of a photographic fine-art piece.

 Gary Hardy